t-w/ADFlib/README.md

 (testffs.adf)...

 While dircache support is implemented in ADFlib (at least, to certain extent), so far, there are no tests of dircache.
-As such, assume that this feature is practically **not tested**.
+Assume that, as such, this feature is practically **not tested**.
 While it can be used rather safely in read-only mode, be very careful with write mode using a volume with dircache enabled.